James T. Markley

 Swimming with Torpedoes

-James Markley describes how the Navy and Air Force worked together after the war.
-The Air Force dropped torpedoes as they were looking for submarines.
-James' job was to swim out to the torpedo, hook a line on it, and sit on the torpedo while the sailors pulled the torpedo into the ship.
+James Markley explains how the Navy and Air Force worked together after the war.
+He describes an exercise of dropping homing torpedoes, and his job was to swim out to the torpedo, hook a line to it, and sit on the torpedo while the sailors pulled the torpedo into the ship.
+He jokingly recalls having to jump off the torpedo should it take off.

 Share YouTube: